Calculate Energy Savings with Blinds Chalet Window Shades.

 - Reduced energy consumption.

 On a typical home, windows account for nearly 50% of the heat gain or loss depending on the season, this in turn places close to 50% of the workload on your air conditioning system or heating system.
 That’s more than the roof, walls, and attic combined!
 Untreated windows will allow about 20 times more heat into your home than an equal amount of insulated wall space.
 By controlling the way the sun’s energy enters your home, you can save on summer energy bills and take advantage of “free” heating in the winter.

-Use the simple form above to calculate how much energy you can save by adding window coverings or determine which type of window treatments are best for energy savings.
+Use the simple form above to calculate how much energy you can save by adding window coverings or determine which type of energy saving window treatments are best for you.

 Energy Smart Window Coverings.